10 Fundamental Rights of a Child in India – Children’s Rights to Protection

 Nurturing the Seeds of Tomorrow

-As we conclude this exploration of the ten rights of the child in India, it becomes evident that these rights are not mere words but promises that we, as a society, must fulfil.
-By upholding these rights, we create an environment where every Indian child can dream, learn, play, and grow without fear or limitations.
+As we conclude this exploration of the ten rights of the child in India, it becomes evident that these rights are not mere words but promises that we, as a society, must fulfill.
+By upholding these rights, including including the rights of child in India to protection, we create an environment where every Indian child can dream, learn, play, and grow without fear or limitations.

 At CRY, we have been relentlessly working in the spheres of